AdamLesage/area-epitech/documentation/ROUTES_FRONT.md

 `email-verification`

 ### Description
-This page allows users to verify their email address after registration.
-It includes a form for entering the verification code and provides options to resend the verification email or abort the process.
+Allows users to verify their email address by entering the verification code sent to their email.

 ### Component
-`EmailVerificationPage.vue`
+`EmailVerificationPage.vue` (loaded dynamically)

-### Key Functionalities
+### Status
-- **Email Verification Form**:
-  - Displays a form to input the email verification code.
-  - Handles submission using the `handleSubmit` function, logging the received verification data.
-- **Abort Verification**:
-  - Provides an "Abort" button that triggers the `handleAbort` function, logging that the user has aborted the process.
-- **Resend Verification Email**:
-  - Includes a "Send Again" button that triggers the `handleSendAgain` function to resend the verification email and logs the action.
+Not used in the project...

 ---

-# Frontend Routes Documentation

 ## Route: Forgot Password